jamiehewitt15/FTPackage/README.md

 This package requests all JSON data from an array of URLs.
 The requests are handled asynchronously and any erros are caught during the process.

 # Features
-- This package makes use of the `fetch` API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) made available in node through the `node-fetch` dependancy.
+- This package makes use of the `fetch` API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) made available in node through the `node-fetch` dependancy (https://www.npmjs.com/package/node-fetch).
 This is an alternative to `XMLHttpRequest` that require minimal code.
-- This package uses await & fetch for the asynchronous requests.
+- This package uses `async` & `await` for the asynchronous requests.

 # Installation
  // Curently still in development but the package will be installed via npm once it is published.

 # Loading and configuring the module
-We suggest you load the module via require:
+We suggest you load the module via `require`:
 ```
 const requestMultipleUrls = require('ft-package');
 ```